oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/d-lab-three-json-functions/json.md

     ```
     ![Insert Records](./images/insert-records.png " ")

-5. Select records from the products table.
+2. Retrieve all product records including the JSON specifications.
+There is no need to create new columns or tables for screen, battery etc.

      ```
      <copy>SELECT * from products;</copy>
      ```
      ![Create Table](./images/select-products.png " ")

-## Task 3: Query Specific JSON Fields
+## Task 3: Query and Update Specific JSON Fields

-1. Simpler API development: JSON query is aligned with how frontend expects data.
+1. Retrieve each product's name along with its Operating System (OS) by querying the corresponding JSON key inside the specs column.

      ```
      <copy>SELECT name, specs->>'$.OS' AS OS FROM products;</copy>
      ```
      ![Create Table](./images/query-json.png " ")

-## Task 4: Update JSON Field

-1. Targeted updates without rewriting entire row or column structure.
+2. Update a specification (RAM) within the JSON specs column for **Laptop A**, demonstrating how targeted JSON updates eliminate the need to alter the table schema when product specifications change.

      ```
      <copy>UPDATE products SET specs = JSON_SET(specs, '$.RAM', '32GB') WHERE name = 'Laptop A';</copy>
      ```
      ![Create Table](./images/update-record.png " ")

-2. Select records from the products table.
+3. Select all rows from the product table to confirm the specs JSON field reflects the RAM update.

      ```
      <copy>SELECT * from products;</copy>
      ```
      ![Create Table](./images/updated-products.png " ")

-## Task 5: Build API Response-like JSON
+## Task 4: Build JSON like API Response

-1. Fast JSON response for APIs — no need for backend transformations.
+1. Using JSON_OBJECT(), selected fields, and aliases to format query into ready-to-use JSON structures.
+This reduces backend transformation logic that would lead to faster JSON response for APIs.

+2. Run the following query to see how the response looks when using JSON_OBJECT().

      ```
-     <copy>UPDATE products SET specs = JSON_SET(specs, '$.RAM', '32GB') WHERE name = 'Laptop A';</copy>
+     <copy>SELECT JSON_ARRAYAGG(
+          JSON_OBJECT('id', id, 'name', name, 'price', price, 'specs', specs) AS product_catalog FROM products;
+     )</copy>
      ```
      ![Create Table](./images/api-response.png " ")

-## Task 6: Add a Functional Index on a JSON Key (for Performance)
+## Task 5: Add a Functional Index on a JSON Key (for Performance)

-1. Fast JSON response for APIs — no need for backend transformations.
+1. We can create virtual/generated columsn that would extract key from specs (e.g., OS), and index them.

+2. This improves filtering and searching performance for API endpoints querying JSON data.

      ```
      <copy>CREATE INDEX idx_os ON products ((JSON_UNQUOTE(specs→'$.OS')));;</copy>